LLNL/axom/src/axom/quest/docs/sphinx/isosurface_detection.rst

    #include "axom/quest/MarchingCubes.hpp"
    #include "axom/mint/mesh/UnstructuredMesh.hpp"

-Set up the user's blueprint mesh and the ``MarchingCubes`` object.
+Set up the user's blueprint mesh and the ``MarchingCubes`` object:

+The blueprint mesh must be a structured mesh in multi-domain format.
+A domain is part of a global mesh that has been subdivided for reasons including parallel partitioning and geometric constraints.
+Any number of domain is allowed, including zero.
+(For single-domain format, see the similar ``MarchingCubesSingleDomain`` class in the ``axom::quest`` namespace.)

+Blueprint convention allows for named coordinate sets and scalar fields.
+Here, we tell the ``MarchingCubes`` constructor that the coordinate set name is "coordset", and the name of the nodal scalar field is "scalarFieldName".

+The constructor argument ``quest::MarchingCubesRuntimePolicy::`` tells ``mc`` to run on the host.  ``MarchingCubes`` currently also supports OpenMP and GPU device executions using CUDA and HIP.

 .. sourcecode:: C++

-   // Set up a blueprint mesh with coordset name "coordset"
-   // and node-centered scalar field "scalarFieldName".
-   // The blueprint mesh must be a structured mesh in
-   // multi-domain format.
-For single-domain format,
-   // see the similar ``MarchingCubesSingleDomain`` class
-   // in the same namespace.
    conduit::Node blueprintMesh = blueprint_mesh_from_user();
    quest::MarchingCubes mc(quest::MarchingCubesRuntimePolicy::seq,
                            blueprintMesh,
                            "coordset",
                            "scalarFieldName");

-Run the algorithm.
+Run the algorithm:

 .. sourcecode:: C++

    double contourValue = 0.5;
    mc.computeIsocontour(contourValue);

-Place the isocontour in an output mesh.
+Place the isocontour in an output ``mint::UnstructuredMesh`` object:

+Use ``populateContourMesh`` for this.
+The isosurface extraction provides two scalar fields for the generate mesh:

+#. the Id of the cell from the input mesh that generated the
+   isocontour cell.
+#. the ID of the domain from the input mesh that generated the
+   isocontour cell.

+The names of these fields are user-specified.
+Use empty strings if you don't need these fields.

 .. sourcecode:: C++

-   // Place output contour in a mint::UnstructuredMesh object.
-For each
-   // cell in the contourMesh, put the coresponding cell id from
-   // blueprintMesh in field "cellIds" and the coreesponding domain
-   // ids in field "domainIds".
    mint::UnstructuredMesh<axom::mint::SINGLE_SHAPE> contourMesh;
    mc.populateContourMesh(contourMesh, "cellIds", "domainIds");

-After putting the isosurface in the ``UnstructuredMesh`` object, the ``MarchingCubes`` object may be deleted.
+After putting the isosurface in the ``UnstructuredMesh`` object, the ``MarchingCubes`` object is no longer needed.

+MPI-parallel runs:

+For MPI-parallel runs, the input mesh may have local and remote domains.
+The algorithm is local in that no data communication is required to run.
+The output isosurface mesh uses node and cell numbers that are locally unique.
+Users requiring these numbers to be globally unique should renumber them.